SeanSDarcy2001/CISProgrammingAssignments/README.md

-Our assigment is located in CIS1HW.ipynb as a Pythion notebook.
+Our assigment is located in CIS1HW.ipynb as a Python notebook.